California sheephead: Etymology

+Bodianus is New Latin.
+Pulcher is the Latin word for beautiful.
+In French, the fish is called the labre Californien, and in Spanish it is called the vieja de California.

 Description

-Male and female California sheepsheads have different color patterns and body shapes.
+Male and female California sheepheads have different color patterns and body shapes.
 Males are larger, with black tail and head sections, wide, reddish orange midriffs, red eyes, and fleshy forehead bumps.
 Female sheephead are silvery or dull pink with white undersides.
 Both sexes have white chins and large, protruding canine teeth that can pry hard-shelled animals from rocks or inflict nasty puncture wounds on skin divers.
 After powerful jaws and sharp teeth crush the prey, modified throat bones (a throat plate) grind the shells into small pieces.
 California sheephead can reach a size of 91 cm and a weight of 16 kg.
 All sheepheads are born as females and eventually change to males at roughly 45 cm.
 The age of the transition depends on environmental factors such as food supply.
-When supplied with a large amount of food, the California sheephead can live for up to 21 years.
-If food is scarce, it can live up to 9 years.
+The species can live for over 50 years.